semaio/laravel-grids/README.md

-Data Grids Framework for Laravel 5.7+
+Data Table (Grid) Builder for Laravel
 =====================================

 This package is a fork and improved version of the [Nayjest/Grids](https://github.com/Nayjest/Grids) package.